Dhananjaya Y. Chandrachud: Ordinances

-Chandrachud was a part of the seven-judge bench in Krishna Kumar Singh v.
-State of Bihar, which concerned the re-promulgation of ordinances.
+Chandrachud was a part of the seven-judge bench in the Krishna Kumar Singh v.
+State of Bihar case, which concerned the re-promulgation of ordinances.
 The enduring rights theory, according to which the rights and liabilities accrued by virtue of an ordinance were said to have an enduring effect even after the expiration of the ordinance was held bad in law.
 Chandrachud writing for the majority held that the rights and liabilities accrued during the force of the ordinance would continue to exist even after the expiration of the ordinance only in public interest or on the basis of constitutional necessity and that 'irreversibility' and 'impracticability' are the yardsticks to determine what constitutes 'public interest'.
 He observed:The Constitution bench equated an ordinance with a temporary act enacted by the competent legislature.
 This approach, with respect fails to notice the critical distinction between an enactment of a competent legislature and an ordinance.
 Acceptance of the doctrine of enduring rights in the context of an ordinance would lead to a situation where the exercise of power by the Governor would survive in terms of the creation of the rights and privileges…The legislature may not have had an opportunity to even discuss or debate the Ordinance….
 The enduring rights theory attributes a degree of permanence to the power to promulgate ordinances in derogation of parliamentary control and supremacy.He also observed that laying down ordinances before the Parliament is a mandatory constitutional obligation that cannot be bypassed.
 The judgment was recognised for expanding the grounds of judicial review of an ordinance and limiting the scope of the mala fide exercise of ordinance promulgation.